ibm-cloud-docs/watsonxdata/known_issues.md

 ## Attempting to query Query History and Monitoring Management (QHMM) related tables using Presto (C++) engines might encounter errors
 {: #known_issues14083}

 When you attempt to query QHMM related tables using Presto (C++) engines, you might encounter errors due to unsupported file formats.
-Presto (C++) supports only DWRF and Parquet v1 formats.
+Presto (C++) supports only Parquet v1 formats.
 You can not use Presto (C++) to query data or tables in other formats.

 **Workaround:** You can switch to use Presto (Java) engines to query QHMM related tables.